Fazenda Santa Bárbara, in São Paulo, in 1880. Public domain image.

 The Productive Transition in Minas Gerais

 Gold production once corresponded to 10% of Brazil’s exports, and diamond production was also significant.
-For example, during the First Reign of the Empire of Brazil, thanks to the improvement of diamond extraction, the Tijuco Hamlet (Arraial do Tijuco, currently Diamantina) was elevated to city status in March 1831.
+Improvements in diamond extraction changed the status of mining towns.
+For example, during the First Reign, the Tijuco Hamlet (Arraial do Tijuco, currently Diamantina) was elevated to city status in March 1831.

 As the extraction of metals and minerals became more difficult, the province of Minas Gerais diversified its economic activities.
 Over time, some agricultural transformation and textile manufacturing emerged, which brought significant economic progress.
 This growing wealth led Minas Gerais residents to increasingly defend their provincial autonomy — which would later result in the creation of the Minas Gerais Republican Party (Partido Republicano Mineiro, PRM), advocating autonomy on federalist bases.